Skip to main content

 This undergraduate module, based on multi-disciplinary research expertise and teaching strengths in relation to Health Service Research and Public Health within the University, provides an introduction to health and social care organisation, practice and policy.

-Historical and social understandings of the body, illness and health are identified.
-The National Health Service (NHS) and international health care systems are introduced along with the roles of health and social care workers and multi-agency working.
-Health care policy and its importance is also introduced.
-Key features of current and future trends in health care practice and delivery are identified, including the impact of ageing, the health of the population and public health.
+Social understandings of health and illness are identified.
+The National Health Service (NHS) and international health care systems are introduced along with the roles of health and social care workers, health care practice and delivery and multi-agency working.
+Health care policy and health interventions are also introduced.
+Public health and Key features of current and future trends in the health of the population are identified, including the impact of ageing.
 The key challenges to maintaining the health of society, particularly in relation to health inequalities, are also discussed.

 Teaching Methods